ADVERSE REACTIONS

 Other

 Adverse events associated with the use of hydroxyurea in the treatment of neoplastic diseases, in addition to hematologic effects include: gastrointestinal symptoms (stomatitis, anorexia, nausea, vomiting, diarrhea, and constipation), and dermatological reactions such as maculopapular rash, skin ulceration, dermatomyositis-like skin changes, peripheral erythema, and facial erythema.
 Hyperpigmentation, atrophy of skin and nails, scaling, and violet papules have been observed in some patients after several years of long-term daily maintenance therapy with hydroxyurea.
 Skin cancer has been reported.
 Cutaneous vasculitic toxicities, including vasculitic ulcerations and gangrene, have occurred in patients with myeloproliferative disorders during therapy with hydroxyurea.
 These vasculitic toxicities were reported most often in patients with a history of, or currently receiving, interferon therapy (see WARNINGS).
-Dysuria and alopecia occur very rarely.
-Large doses may produce moderate drowsiness.
-Neurological disturbances have occurred extremely rarely and were limited to headache, dizziness, disorientation, hallucinations, and convulsions.
-Hydroxyurea occasionally may cause temporary impairment of renal tubular function accompanied by elevations in serum uric acid, BUN, and creatinine levels.
-Abnormal BSP retention has been reported.
+Dysuria and alopecia have been reported.
+Large doses may produce drowsiness.
+Neurological disturbances have occurred and were limited to headache, dizziness, disorientation, hallucinations, and convulsions.
+Hydroxyurea may cause temporary impairment of renal tubular function accompanied by elevations in serum uric acid, blood urea nitrogen (BUN), and creatinine levels.
+Abnormal bromsulphalein (BSP) retention has been reported.
 Fever, chills, malaise, edema, asthenia, and elevation of hepatic enzymes have also been reported.

-The association of hydroxyurea with the development of acute pulmonary reactions consisting of diffuse pulmonary infiltrates, fever, and dyspnea has been rarely reported.
-Pulmonary fibrosis also has been reported rarely.
+The association of hydroxyurea with the development of acute pulmonary reactions consisting of diffuse pulmonary infiltrates, fever, and dyspnea has been reported.
+Pulmonary fibrosis also has been reported.

-Fatal and nonfatal pancreatitis and hepatotoxicity, and severe peripheral neuropathy have been reported in HIV-infected patients who received hydroxyurea in combination with antiretroviral agents, in particular, didanosine plus stavudine.
+In HIV-infected patients who received hydroxyurea in combination with antiretroviral agents, in particular, didanosine plus stavudine, fatal and nonfatal pancreatitis and hepatotoxicity, and severe peripheral neuropathy have been reported.
 Patients treated with hydroxyurea in combination with didanosine, stavudine, and indinavir in Study ACTG 5025 showed a median decline in CD4 cells of approximately 100/mm3.
 (See WARNINGS and PRECAUTIONS.)

 REPORTS OF SUSPECTED DROXIA SIDE EFFECTS / ADVERSE REACTIONS